MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/managing-issues.md

 ---
 title: How we manage issues
-description: This article explains how the PowerShell-Docs team manages pull requests. ms.date: 03/05/2020 ms.topic: conceptual
+description: This article explains how the PowerShell-Docs team manages issues. ms.date: 03/05/2020 ms.topic: conceptual
 ---